clemsonciti/workshop-palmetto/_episodes/07-batch.md

 Let us go through an example.
 We will use bath mode to compute the first eigenvalue of a large matrix.
 We will create two scripts: a Matlab script which does the cmputation, and a PBS script which will execute the Matlab script on a compute node in batch mode.

 Palmetto has a simple text editor which is called `nano`.
 It doesn't offer any fancy formatting, but it suffices for ceating and editing simple texts.
-Let's create the MAtlab script first:
+Let's create the Matlab script first:

 ~~~
 nano bigmatrix.m